CourseReps/ECEN452-SP18/Students/joshruff/Lab5/Readme.md

 ###PIN Diode

 ![PIN S11](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab5/PIN_Data/PIN_Diode_S11.png)<br>
 This graph compares the magnitude of the reflected signal from the pin diode circuit in both the ON and OFF states.
 The measured signal level took on approximately the same shape as the simulated signal, with some minor differences.
 In the OFF state, almost the entire signal is reflected back into the input ports.
 Additionally, there is a noticable resonance at 4.3 GHz where signal passes through the circuit.
 This is likely due to the quarter-wave chokes becoming closer to half-wave as the frequency doubles.
 This inverts the filter behavior and allows signal to pass through at these frequencies.
 In the ON state, the reflected signal is heavily attenuated in and around the design frequency of 2.5 GHz.
-Also, the reflection strength reached a minimum slightly below the design frequency, because...
+Also, the reflection strength reached a minimum slightly below the design frequency when the entire pin diode switch circuit was constructed.

 ![PIN S21](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/joshruff/Lab5/PIN_Data/PIN_Diode_S21.png)<br>